 I am committed to fostering an intellectual environment that is enriched and enhanced by diversity in all dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class and religion.
+All people have the right to be addressed and referred to in accordance with their personal identity.
+In this class, we will have the chance to indicate the name that we prefer to be called and, if we choose, to identify pronouns with which we would like to be addressed.
+I will do my best to address and refer to all students accordingly and support classmates in doing so as well.
 I am especially committed to increasing the representation of populations that have been historically excluded from participation in U.S. higher education in STEM fields, particularly in geoscience and earth science.
-It is my hope that we can work together and collectively move closer to accomplish that objective
+It is my hope that we can work together and collectively move closer to accomplish that objective.